rhuantac/docs-sysadmin/doc/monster/optimize-monster.md

 ## Execution

-Let's say that you have put the optimizer file `r.js` and your build file `build.js` in a folder at the same level than the **Kazoo UI** folder.
+Let's say that you have put the optimizer file `r.js` and your build file `build.js` in a folder at the same level than the **Monster UI** folder.
 The command that you will need to execute is the following one:

     node r.js -o build.js